Skip to content

 Agents that commit to shared repositories should carry verifiable identity so audit trails distinguish agent-generated changes from human-authored ones.

-When an agent commits code, the git history records an author name and email — but without additional verification, nothing prevents any commit from claiming any identity.
+When an agent commits code, git records an author name and email.
+But without extra verification, any commit can claim any identity.
 As agents become regular contributors, three governance needs emerge:

-• Audit trails — compliance requirements for regulated code (finance, healthcare, government) may mandate tracking which changes originated from automated systems vs. human engineers
+• Audit trails — regulated code (finance, healthcare, government) may require tracking which changes came from automated systems rather than human engineers

-• Regression traceability — when a bug is introduced, knowing the commit came from a specific agent session (with model version, task reference, and session ID) accelerates root-cause analysis
+• Regression traceability — when a bug appears, knowing the commit came from a specific agent session (with model version, task reference, and session ID) speeds up root-cause analysis

 • Policy enforcement — branch protection rules can block pushes from agents that lack verified identity, giving teams an explicit gate on agent contributions